Explore the Levels of Change Management

 Some studies show how the Change Curve can support change projects, but the method itself isn’t founded on change management research.
 It originated from Elisabeth Kübler-Ross, who published the five stages of grief in The International Journal of Psychiatry in Medicine in 1969 and 1970.

 The Prosci Methodology, however, is based on over two decades of research about change management.
-It’s designed specifically to be adaptable and scalable to different types and sizes of change initiatives, making it a reliable and effective approach.
+It’s designed specifically to be adaptable and scalable to different types and sizes of organizational change initiatives, making it a reliable and effective approach.

 With the Prosci data-backed approach, you can ensure that you enact change as successfully as possible.
 Add the Change Curve into the mix, and you can also support employees emotionally throughout this process.